eogbadu/AI_Wordle_Bot/wordle pixiegami/python-wordle-main/README.md

 ## This code is the one you will use to run the program.
 ## It imports from the other python programs.

-there is a data directory where the data files are stored.
+There is a data directory where the data files are stored.
 These files are code written by this team which includes code from the play_wordle.py file that was written by the original author.

 ## Agent_guess_writer.ipynb
     This script provides an interface for the agent to write guesses into a file.
 That file is embedded in the game loop and the master agent pulls these guesses into the game.

 ## create_5_letter_word_text.ipynb
-    This file creates a 5 letter word list from the nltk words data file, extracting the 5 letter words and writingthese to a file in the data directory.
+    This file creates a 5 letter word list from the nltk words data file, extracting the 5 letter words and writing these to a file in the data directory.

 ## pixigame_modified_play_wordle_with_agent_loop.ipynb
     This script includes code from the original author that has been included, augmented, and modified to support the game interface as well as providing a game loop where the agent software can connect.